microsoft/microsoft-bonsai-api/Python/samples/simple-adder/README.md

 bonsai brain version stop-training -n simple-adder
 ```

+Press Ctrl+C to stop the simulator running main.py in your first console window.

 ### 4. Build the simulator package and scale training using the cloud

-Scale your simulator by building the Docker container image, pushing it to your registry, creating a simulator package, and running training using that package.
+Building a Docker container image and push it to your registry.
 In the following commands, `<SUBSCRIPTION_ID>` and `<ACR_REGISTRY_NAME>` should be replaced with
 [your workspace details](https://docs.microsoft.com/en-us/bonsai/cookbook/get-workspace-info):